inhibitor-detector/webapp/api/README.md

     - container:    the name of the docker container.
 If not provided, the default value is 'postgres'
     - user:         the user to create.
 If not provided, the default value is 'user'
     - password:     the password for the user.
 If not provided, the default value is '123123123'
     - database:     the name of the database to create.
-If not provided, the default value is 'java_api_template'
+If not provided, the default value is 'inhibitor-detector'
 ### Run Database Container 🏹
 If you want to run or re-run the database in a different container, you can use the following command: